-Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Description and Evaluation of Action Hazards Mitigated?
-Affected Location in What Cost Will Pay For How Funded Wildfire, Service Overload Town would be impacted.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Wildfire, Service Overload would be impacted.
 Impact fees for all Town services are being considered through the CIP.
 Sewer has a \$4,500 connection fee for a new user (3 bedroom home), and developer would have to pay for connection to the new subdivision.
-PB will evaluate development vs capacity of services Utility, Crash, Haz Mat Town #76- 2020 Recommend Fire Suppression Systems or Cisterns in New Single Family Homes and Developments to Reduce the Impact of Lightning, Wildfire and Fire Long Term 4-5 Years 70 Planning Board/ Building Permit Process \$0 Fire suppression systems can differ depending on where the home is located or the type of home.
+PB will evaluate development vs capacity of services 2020 Recommend Fire Suppression Systems or Cisterns in New Single Family Homes and Developments to Reduce the Impact of Lightning, Wildfire and Fire Planning Board/ Building Permit Process \$0 Fire suppression systems can differ depending on where the home is located or the type of home.
 Options could include sprinkler systems, cisterns, fire hydrants, dry hydrant, fire pond, etc. The cost may be prohibitive when added to homes and neighborhoods.
-Drought, Fire, Wildfire, Lightning New Developme nts Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties N/A #77- 2020 Update the Excavation and Reclamation Regulations to Assist with the Annual Review and Permitting of Operations and Blasting and Ensure the Regulations Contain Current Standards to Reduce the Risk of Landslide Medium Term 3-4 Years 70 Planning Board \$1,500 During the heavy, concussive blasting at Allenstown Aggregate felt by downtown residents, the ledge can slide down resulting in a landslide.
+Drought, Fire, Wildfire, Lightning New Developme nts Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties N/A 2020 Update the Excavation and Reclamation Regulations to Assist with the Annual Review and Permitting of Operations and Blasting and Ensure the Regulations Contain Current Standards to Reduce the Risk of Landslide Medium Term 3-4 Years Planning Board \$1,500 blasting at Allenstown Aggregate felt by downtown residents, the ledge can slide down resulting in a landslide.
 Much care is taken.
 After each blast, the hill will be loosening overall and affecting the integrity of the existing land around.
 Blasting is performed under controlled situations, about once every other month.
 Can only blast during certain hours and must call abutters day before and 1⁄2 hour before.
 Notifies Town, which notifies all Depts.
 Excavation Regulations and PB procedures like a site walk in place before annual Earthquake, Landslide, Air & Water Quality Excavation Areas Cost is for consultant Planning Board Budget

-Action Action Number Action Timeframe Ranking Score Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded renewal.
-Abutters would complain, have not to date. #78- 2020 Relating to Spill Response Control Plans for Businesses into the Site Plan Review Regulations to Reduce the Long Term Risk Haz Mat Incidents and Wate Quality Issues 5 Medium Term 3-4 Years 70 Planning Board \$1,000 A severe earthquake can cause any of the haz mat businesses to release their contaminants into the stormwater system or groundwater table.
-Earthquake, Haz Mat, River, Health, Water Quality New and Improved Businesses Cost is for consultant Planning Board Budget #79- Modify the 2020 Subdivision Regulations and Sit Plan Review Regulations to Add Requirements for Secondary Egress to Certain High Densit or Geographically Isolated Developments to Reduce Long-Term Winter, Wind, Debr Wildfire Risks to Resident Safety Medium Term 3-4 Years 70 Planning Board \$0 Secondary egress is being required for the incoming site plan assisted living facility on NH 28 / Chester Turnpike for evacuation.
+Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town How Funded renewal.
+Abutters would complain, have not to date.
+Develop Regulations Relating to Spill Response Control Plans for Businesses into the Site Plan Review Regulations to Reduce the Long Term Risk Haz Mat Incidents and Water Quality Issues Medium Term 3-4 Years 70 Planning Board A severe earthquake can cause any of the haz mat businesses to release their contaminants into the stormwater system or groundwater table.
+Earthquake, Haz Mat, River, Health, Water Quality New and Improved Businesses Cost is for consultant Planning Board Budget Modify the Subdivision Regulations and Site Plan Review Regulations to Add Requirements for Secondary Egress to Certain High Density or Geographically Isolated Developments to Reduce Long-Term Winter, Wind, Debris, Wildfire Risks to Resident Safety Medium Term 3-4 Years 70 Planning Board Secondary egress is being required for the incoming site plan assisted living facility on NH 28 / Chester Turnpike for evacuation.
 (Business across the street, pharmaceutical, records storage, or vehicle crash.)
 Secondary access is being required for this facility.
-Not required from PB, usually from Fire or Police Dept. Lightning, Wildfire, Inland Flooding, Wind/Tropical , Winter, Aging Infrastructure, Utility, Crash, Haz Mat New Developme nt Absorption into current consultant fees Planning Board Budget
+Not required from PB, usually from Fire or Police Dept. Lightning, Wildfire, Inland Flooding, Wind/Tropical , Winter, Aging Infrastructure, Utility, Crash, Haz Mat Developme nt Absorption into current consultant fees Board